-The City of Penticton will be hosting a free compost giveaway event on Friday, May 3rd and Saturday May 4, 2019, where residential and commercial customers can pick up any volume of compost for Free!
+The City of Penticton will be hosting a free compost giveaway event during the week of September 16th to 21st, 2019, where residential and commercial customers can pick up any volume of compost for Free!
 Follow the signs to the Compost Site, located past the entrance to Campbell Mountain Landfill on Spiller Road.
-The compost site will be open Friday and Saturday from 8:30am to 4:30pm, with equipment on site to help load.
+The compost site will be open Monday to Friday from 7:00am to 3:00pm, and Saturday from 8:30am to 4:30pm, with equipment on site to help load.
 For more details, call City Yards at 250-490-2500, or visit www.penticton.ca/compost.
 Please ensure all loads are covered and or tarped prior to leaving the site.

 For more information, please call Public Works at 250-490-2500

 City of Penticton Compost is the end product of Penticton's innovative waste water recycling program - it is a safe, effective, environmentally-friendly, abundant, and affordable compost product that's ideal for use in top dressing, landscaping, on vegetable gardens, and as an additive in potting soil.
 Penticton compost consists of processed waste water solids.

 Waste water solids are the organic by-products of wastewater treatment.
 It is mixed with woodchips to create quality compost.

 The Ministry of Environment requires that Compost produced from waste water solids be tested for heavy metal concentrations.
 For a copy of the most recent metals test, please call 250-490-2500 or email firstname.lastname@example.org

 Guaranteed Analysis: Minimum Organic Matter: 65 %, Maximum Moisture: 65 %, Wet Weight: 0.535 tonnes/m3.